WalterProof/tzkt-php-client/docs/Api/SmartRollupsApi.md

 $inbox_level = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by inbox level.
 Click on the parameter to expand more details.
 $hash = new \Bzzhh\Tzkt\Model\OperationsGetSmartRollupPublishOpsCommitmentHashParameter(); // OperationsGetSmartRollupPublishOpsCommitmentHashParameter | Filter by commitment hash.
 Click on the parameter to expand more details.
 $first_level = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by level of the block, where the commitment was first seen.
 Click on the parameter to expand more details.
-$first_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapUpdatesTimestampParameter(); // BigMapsGetBigMapUpdatesTimestampParameter | Filter by timestamp of the block, where the commitment was first seen.
+$first_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapKeysFirstTimeParameter(); // BigMapsGetBigMapKeysFirstTimeParameter | Filter by timestamp of the block, where the commitment was first seen.
 Click on the parameter to expand more details.
 $last_level = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by level of the block, where the commitment was last seen.
 Click on the parameter to expand more details.
-$last_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapUpdatesTimestampParameter(); // BigMapsGetBigMapUpdatesTimestampParameter | Filter by timestamp of the block, where the commitment was last seen.
+$last_time = new \Bzzhh\Tzkt\Model\BigMapsGetBigMapKeysFirstTimeParameter(); // BigMapsGetBigMapKeysFirstTimeParameter | Filter by timestamp of the block, where the commitment was last seen.
 Click on the parameter to expand more details.
 $status = new \Bzzhh\Tzkt\Model\SmartRollupsGetSmartRollupCommitmentsCountStatusParameter(); // SmartRollupsGetSmartRollupCommitmentsCountStatusParameter | Filter by commitment status (`pending`, `cemented`, `executed`, `refuted`, or `orphan`).
 Click on the parameter to expand more details.
 $predecessor_id = new \Bzzhh\Tzkt\Model\AccountsGetIdParameter(); // AccountsGetIdParameter | Filter by internal TzKT id.
 Click on the parameter to expand more details.
 $predecessor_hash = new \Bzzhh\Tzkt\Model\OperationsGetSmartRollupPublishOpsCommitmentHashParameter(); // OperationsGetSmartRollupPublishOpsCommitmentHashParameter | Filter by commitment hash.
 Click on the parameter to expand more details.